JH108/eog-data-assessment-cli/README.md

 ## Special Thanks

-A special thanks to [jwo](https://github.com/jwo) for allowing me to use his work as a base for this.
+A special thanks to [jwo](https://github.com/jwo) for allowing me to use his work as the base for this.